MobileFirstLLC/extension-cli/README.md

 </td>
 <td valign='top'>
 <strong>ESLint ignore</strong><br/><br/>
-Add this so test files will not be linted.If your project includes compiled 3rd party libs (not imported from npm but literally `.js` files, you should exclude them also).
+Add this so test files will not be linted.
+If your project includes compiled 3rd party libs (not imported from npm but literally <code>.js</code> files, you should exclude them also).
 </td>
 </tr>
 <tr>